GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

 ===============
 [TOC]

+This manual will show you the general architecture of Banshee, to give you a better idea of how everything is structured and where to locate particular systems.

 Banshee is implemented throughout many separate libraries.
 Spreading the engine implementation over different libraries ensures multiple things:
  - Portions of the engine can be easily modified or replaced
- - User can choose which portions of the engine are needed
+ - User can choose which portions of the engine he requires
  - Internals are easier to understand as libraries form a clear architecture between themselves, while ensuring source code isn't all bulked into one big package
- - It ensures quality design by decoupling code and forcing an order of dependencies.
+ - It ensures a higher quality design by decoupling code and forcing an order of dependencies

 All the libraries can be separated into four main categories:
  - Layers - These are the core libraries of the engine.
 Each layer is built on top of the previous layer and provides higher level and more specific functionality than the other.